ahmed1996said/dubai-housing-prices/README.md

 # Dubai housing rental price prediction tool using 150k+ properties from Bayut.com

 ## 🧑🏽‍💻 Checkout the app!
-You can run the app by going to this link: [https://dubai-housing-bxc8gpg5c7eqczbu.canadacentral-01.azurewebsites.net/]([https://dubai-housing.azurewebsites.net/](https://dubai-housing-bxc8gpg5c7eqczbu.canadacentral-01.azurewebsites.net/))
+You can run the app by going on this link [here](https://dubai-housing-bxc8gpg5c7eqczbu.canadacentral-01.azurewebsites.net).

 BTW, as the famous saying goes: garbage-in garbage-out.
 I assume that the user has a common sense (for e.g. not selecting a studio apartment with 10 bathrooms!)
 If you input non-sensible data, you'll get non-sensible predictions.
 Currently the app doesn't protect from such inputs, but I'm aiming to think about how I can do this in future versions.